The Stihl BR 200 is a gas-powered backpack leaf blower delivering 400 CFM at 150 MPH. It features a 2-cycle 27.2cc engine. (Read full specs)

 Price comparison

-As you can see from this interactive chart, when compared to other gas backpack blowers, the Stihl BR 200 is on the average side of the price range.
+As you can see from these interactive charts, when compared to other gas backpack blowers, the Stihl BR 200 is on the average side of the price range.

 Therefore, this blower nicely fits in the expected budget for this kind of product.